 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Built in the 16th and 17th centuries when Kotor was under the rule of the Venetians, the hill-topping fortress, stone walls and historic Kotor Old Town are all UNESCO World Heritage Site.
+Built in the 16th and 17th centuries when the area was under Venetian rule, the hill-topping fortress, stone walls and historic Kotor Old Town are all a UNESCO World Heritage Site.

 Hiking to the Kotor Fortress

-The historic Kotor Old Town is nestled into the southern corner of Kotor Bay at the base of a steep hill.
-On the Kotor mountain, there are three miles of ancient protective stone walls that completely fortify the triangular, medieval town.
+The Old Town is nestled into the southern corner of Kotor Bay at the base of a steep hill.
+On the Kotor mountain, there are three miles of ancient stone walls that completely fortify the triangular, medieval town.

 The ramparts extend from the sea-facing main city gate up to the San Giovanni Montenegro Castle.
 It took more than 1000 years to build the fortifications, which include lookout towers, gates, bastions and the Kotor castle.

 From the harbor, visitors can clearly see the outline of the Kotor walls and a series of paths.
-The church that clings to the side of the Kotor mountain (about halfway to the top) and the expansive Castle of San Giovanni (St. John or Sveti Ivan) is also visible from the shoreline.
+The church that clings to the side (about halfway to the top) and the expansive Castle of San Giovanni (also St. John or Sveti Ivan) is visible from the shoreline.

-While the view from below is beautiful, the panoramic viewpoints from the Kotor fortress hike are breathtaking.
+While the sight from below is beautiful, the panoramic viewpoints from the Kotor fortress hike are breathtaking.

 The Kotor, Montenegro trek from the Old Town to the fort can take anywhere from 30 minutes to more than an hour, depending on pace, photo stops and detours.
-The trail is a combination of rocky footpaths, paved track and stone steps.
+The trail, also called the Ladder of Cattaro, is a combination of rocky footpaths, paved track and stone steps.

 The route of the Kotor hike to Fortress San Giovanni has been reinforced in some places, but not in all, leaving uneven and loose rocks to negotiate.
-Be sure to wear comfortable walking shoes – and not flip flops or heeled shoes.
+Be sure to wear comfortable athletic shoes – and not flip flops or heels!
 Most everyday travel shoes will do and hiking boots are unnecessary.

 Sun Protection and Water

 The best time for the Kotor walk is either early in the morning or late afternoon.
-The Kotor mountains trail is completely exposed, so if you do go hiking in Kotor in the middle of the day, bring sunscreen or a wide-brimmed travel hat to hide your face.
+The mountainous trail is completely exposed, so if you do go hiking in Kotor in the middle of the day, bring sunscreen or a wide-brimmed travel hat to hide your face.

 Kotor City Walls Hike Trailheads

-There are two trailheads to the Kotor hike within the Old Town – one on the north end of the Old Town and one on the south end.
-The northern entrance is the most used, but visitors can use either, as the two trails merge at the lower Kotor Old Town Viewpoint.
+There are two trailheads to the Kotor hike within the Old Town.
+One on the north end and one on the south.
+Visitors can use either, as the two trails merge at the lower Kotor Old Town Viewpoint.
 We include a link to a Kotor map of the hiking trail below.

 Hiking Kotor Walls Cost

 Pro Tip: Looking for free Kotor hikes?
 There are two other hikes in Kotor that are free: Ladder of Kotor and Vrmac Fort.
-We discuss these two hikes in more detail at the end of detailed description of the Kotor Walls Hike.
+We discuss both at the end of this detailed description of the Kotor Walls Hike.

 Hiking Kotor to Castle of Giovanni